AnthonyLe93/AIHAO/README.md

 `./setup.sh`

+* After this go to your project settings and add the python interpreter to be your virtual env and the virtual env will
+* be sourced everytime a new terminal is open (this is only applicable to pycharm).

 ## Publish release using Github CLI
 `gh release create --repo seanh/gha-python-packaging-demo --title "First release!" --notes "This is the first release!"
 0.0.1`